PajoHack/battleship/README.md

 ![Welcome user](documentation/welcome-user.png)

 - The user makes their selections by first selecting a row, and then a column.
+Validation is in place to make sure that only locations contained in the game area are permitted.
 - They do this 3 times.
 Once per ship.
 An 'S' is displayed on the board to represent the player's ship.

 ![User places ships on the board](documentation/placing-ships.png)

 - Next the computer randomly selects 3 locations on the board for it's ships.
 The computer's ships are not visible to the player.
+Also it cannot choose locations already containing user ships.
 - The game can now begin and the user is encouraged to take the first shot.
+Validation is in place to only allow shots to be fired at squares within the game area.
 - Users take shots by first selecting a row number followed by a column number.

 ![PC places it's ships](documentation/pc-selects-locations.png)

 - The user is told if their shot was a hit or a miss.
 - The computer then takes a shot and the user is informed if it hit or missed.
+The computer cannot fire on locations containing its own ships.
 - Failed efforts by the computer are represented on the board by an 'X'.
 - Then the game loop continues.